 Goals:

-For the teacher | For students |
+For the teacher For students

-Educational: To achieve awareness of the importance of studying the adiabatic process as the main process present in the work aircraft engines | Educational: Know the essence of the essence of the adiabatic process Know the formula of the first law of thermodynamics for isoprocesses Know the essence of irreversible processes.
-Second law of thermodynamics |
+To achieve awareness of the importance of studying the adiabatic process as the main process present in the work aircraft engines

 Equipment: multimedia, blackboard, chalk, textbook, test tasks.